From £37,9957

 INTERIOR

-But temperature buttons are still separate, as are most other key driving features, and the on-screen icons are big.
+Subaru has learned from the complaints of car buyers who dislike touch screens: separate buttons control audio and temperature, and the on-screen icons are large enough to be easy to use.
 It's all of that straightforward unexciting stuff again, which to our minds is no bad thing.

 ENGINES & PERFORMANCE